w3c/strong-authentication-and-identity-workshop/cfp.md

 * Links to related supporting resources.
 * Any other topics you think the workshop should cover in order to be effective.
 * A focus on technical issues, not process or platform preference.
 We plan to talk about the what, not the how.
 * Position statements must be in English, preferably in HTML or plain-text format.
 You may include multiple topics, but we ask that each person submit only a single coherent position statement.
-The input provided at registration time (e.g., bio, goals, interests) will be published and linked to from this workshop page.
+The input provided at application time (e.g., bio, goals, interests) will be published and linked to from this workshop page.

 Note that your position statement submission is not intended to be an academic or conference paper, but is instead intended to educate the Program Committee on your interests and qualifications.